Billaferd/QuantumNexus/Designers/Quantum Nexus Mission Card Creation Guidelines.md

 Before costing complex abilities, you must establish the intrinsic value of the atomic effects that constitute them.
 These values are firmly derived from the baseline deployment costs of existing Event and Unit cards.

 Inflicting 1 point of targeted damage holds an estimated market value of 1.0 CP, referencing the efficiency of standard bombardment cards.
 Removing 1 Impact counter, operating as Healing, is valued at 0.5 CP, as restorative effects are deliberately costed lower than destructive effects.
 Drawing a single card from the deck is valued heavily at 3.0 CP, reflecting the extreme importance of intellect gathering and hand advantage.
 Forcing a targeted discard from an opponent's hand demands a steep 9.0 CP due to the premium nature of precision thought extraction.
 Revealing hand information without discarding, mimicking basic mind scanning operations, is valued at 3.0 CP.
 Inflicting a Stun or Exhaust effect to shut down an active unit is valued at 3.0 CP.
-Generating a standard token with 1 Attack and 1 Defense stats, without keywords, costs 1.5 CP, establishing that generated tokens are inherently discounted compared to fully drafted Units.
+Generating a standard Small Size (1 Weight) token with 1 Attack and 1 Defense stats, without keywords, costs 1.5 CP, establishing that generated tokens are inherently discounted compared to fully drafted Units.
 Finally, generating an economy of actions—the calculated premium value of executing an effect without expending one of your precious actions during the Activation Sequence—is valued at approximately 4.0 CP.

 | "Atomic" Effect | Estimated Market Value (CP) | Source / Logic |
 | :---- | :---- | :---- |